 William, Show Low: William, an Arizona veteran, visited the weekly mobile office held at the Show Low VFW to receive assistance with his VA treatment.
 His primary care physician put in three different referrals for care, but almost a year later none of the referrals had come through.
 There was some delay in addressing all of his concerns, but my staff was finally able to get all of his concerns addressed.
 William was very happy with the help from my staff, and during last a recent VA Town Hall in Show Low, he stood up to make comments regarding his experience with my office and the success in receiving his care.

 Jason, Pinetop-Lakeside: Jason called my office for help in getting his VA pension reestablished.
 The problem was that Jason did not update his address with the VA and his checks were being returned by the Post Office.
 He called my office frantically when he ran out of money and was facing eviction.
 My staff contacted the VA Pension Management Center and helped straighten everything out.
-Jason received a lump sum check for all the past due payment that had been returned as will start to receive his normal monthly checks.
+Jason received a lump sum check for all the past due payment that had been returned and will start to receive his normal monthly checks.